linaro-marketing/sched_session_tracker/README.md

 # sched_session_tracker

 This repo hosts a python3 script to create, update and delete entries in a Google sheet based on a sched.com event export.
 This will be used by external AV contractors that need to track which sessions have been recorded/edited at the event.
+With sessions changing constantly, this script provides way to host a GoogleSheet that's visible to external colleagues for tracking work on session resources.

 ## Usage